Model aircraft: Static display models

 Static model aircraft cannot fly, and are used for display, education and are used in wind tunnels to collect data for the design of full scale aircraft.
 They may be built using any suitable material, which often includes plastic, wood, metal, paper and fiberglass and may be built to a specific scale, so that the size of the original may be compared to that of other aircraft.
 Models may come finished, or may require painting or assembly, with glue, screws, or by clipping together, or both.

 Many of the world's airlines allow their aircraft to be modelled for publicity.
 Airlines used to order large scale models of their aircraft to supply them to travel agencies as a promotional item.
 Desktop model airplanes may be given to airport, airline and government officials to promote an airline or celebrate a new route or an achievement.

 Scale

 Static model aircraft are primarily available commercially in a variety of scales from as large as 1:18 scale to as small as 1:1250 scale.
 Plastic model kits requiring assembly and painting are primarily available in 1:144, 1:72, 1:48, 1:32, and 1:24 scale.
 Die-cast metal models (pre-assembled and factory painted) are available in scales ranging from 1:48 to 1:600.

 Scales are not random, but are generally based on divisions of either the Imperial system, or the Metric system.

-For example, 1:48 scale is 1/4" to 1-foot (or 1" to 4 feet) and 1:72 is 1" to 6 feet, while in metric scales such as 1:100th, 1 centimetre equals 1 metre.
+For example, 1:48 scale is 1/4" to 1-foot (or 1" to 4 feet) and 1:72 is 1" to 6 feet, while in metric scales such as 1:100th, 1 centimeter equals 1 meter.